 Act Now!
 3rd Grade

-This teacher or counselor-facilitated course helps third grade students learn the basics of bullying, along with the skills needed to be a good friend and how to understand their feelings.
+This self-directed course helps third grade students learn the basics of bullying, along with the skills needed to be a good friend and how to understand their feelings.
 They will learn to differentiate bullying from non-bullying behaviors, understand the roles people play in bullying situations, and demonstrate how to calm down when angry.
-The course consists of short online lessons, engaging videos, and fun educational games that will give students the opportunity to practice the skills they have learned.
-Act Now!
-3rd Grade is designed to be projected onto an interactive white board.
-Students learn collaboratively as a class, while taking turns making choices and giving answers throughout the program.
-There is also the option of providing students with their own usernames and passwords to work through the program independently.
-Offline activities can still be conducted with the whole class.
+The course consists of short online lessons, engaging videos, fun educational games, and offline activities that will give students the opportunity to practice the skills they have learned.
+Pre- and post-tests assess your students' knowledge of bullying before and after taking the course.

 Target Course Length

 The target course length is approximately 5-1/4 hours, including online time, and offline time for classroom activities.

 After completing Act Now!
 3rd Grade, students will be able to: